 How to Apply

-Radnor High School students should download the application forms from this website and should see Jeri Banta, Guidance Counselor or Ms. Stephanie Querze, Counselor Assistant, in the Radnor High School Guidance Department with questions.
+Radnor High School students should download the application forms from this website and should see Jeri Banta, Guidance Counselor or Ms. Stephanie Querze, Guidance Secretary, in the Radnor High School Guidance Department with questions.
 The application includes information on FAFSA forms necessary for the requirements of the Scholarship Fund.
 All information is kept confidential.
-The deadline to apply is April 8, 2015, at 2:30 P.M.
+The deadline to apply is April 6, 2016, at 2:30 P.M.
 So see the Guidance Department soon!
 Phone 610-293-0855 ext.
 3526 and 3522.